 - microbial cultivation in liquid media or in biofilms

-- process engineering and biocatalysis
+- process engineering and biocatalysis.

 You may be able to apply for a research scholarship in our annual scholarship round.

-Contact the supervisor for more information.
+Contact Dr James Strong for more information.